-Revenue in the District's budget was increased over \$2.2 million in 2018-19 to \$22.7 million, mainly due to increased per student funding from the State and a healthy reserve from 2017-18.
+Revenue in the District's budget was increased over \$1 million in 2017-18 to \$15.24 million, namely due to increased per student funding from the State, an unexpected enrollment increase, and a healthy reserve from 2016-17.
 Outside the State School Fund, other revenues either remained relatively flat or were projected to have slight increases or decreases.
-Based on these and other factors, the budgeted expenditures in the General Fund were increased to \$17.4 million for fiscal year 2018-19.
+Based on these and other factors, the budgeted expenditures in the General Fund were increased to \$14,473,929 for fiscal year 2017-18.
+The District was able to return to budgeting its ending fund balance at 5% while preserving its current service levels.
+We believe we will still finish the year with over 5% in reserve.

-Based on the October 24, 2018 estimates from the Oregon Department of Education, for fiscal year 2018-19 the District is expected to receive \$74 thousand more from the State School Support Fund in comparison to the prior year.
-This increase is due to a increase in per student funding from the State.
+Based on the November 30, 2017 estimates from the Oregon Department of Education, for fiscal year 2017-18 the District is expected to receive \$900,000 more from the State School Support Fund in comparison to the prior year.
+This increase is due to a significant increase in per student funding from the State and the District's unexpected enrollment increase.